DBPR-colonaid/COLON-AID/readme.md

 # COLON-AID
-This repository provides a demonstration of the architecture of the COLON-AID model and the data structure as model input.
+This repository provides a demonstration of the architecture of the COLON-AID model and the input data structure.

-You can run `python ColonAID.py` to see the model architecture and the shape of the model prediction (based on a random data sample).
+You can run `python ColonAID.py` to see the model architecture and the predicted risk score (based on a random data sample and random model weights).

-The modeling details can be referred to in `modeling` and `config`.
+The modeling details can be found in `modeling` and `config`.